DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/servo-signals.md

 \"Bounce\" profile.

-For more information on servo modules and servos, refer to the information on the `/reference/hardware/servo-module`{.interpreted-text role="doc"} page.
+For more information on servo modules and servos, refer to the information on the `/reference/hardware/servo-module` page.

 ### What if I don\'t have three aspect signals?